-Perhaps my favorite location to indulge in lunch, dinner, or even a pizza, Casa Tua Cucina is THE Place for all things Italian.
+Perhaps my favorite location to indulge in lunch, dinner, or even a slice of pizza, Casa Tua Cucina is the place for all things Italian.
 Casa Tua Cucina is the creation of Miky Grendene the founder of the iconic Casa Tua Restaurant and Private Club & Hotel who collaborated with luxury retailer Saks Fifth Avenue creating an environment of infused luxury dining and shopping.
 When I enter Casa Tua I instantly feel at home.
 Tons of magnificent artisan creations ranging from the Black Truffle Tagliolini to the Prosciutto and Mushroom Pizza fulfill my cravings.
 Add a Mezcal Passion Martini and I’m good to go.
 Combine the delectable cuisine with the sleek design and vibrant atmosphere, this exquisite food hall is one of the top places for lunch and dinner in all of Brickell.

 Quinto La Huella (788 Brickell Plaza)